sumudinnovation4-debug/Newcampus/README.md

 ## Status

-CampusPlug is a polished campus social commerce experience with a stable feed, improved profile experience, responsive design, and a stronger professional UI foundation.
+CampusPlug is a trusted, escrow-secured campus marketplace with 5,000+ students and counting, backed by a stable social feed and profile experience that keeps users coming back between transactions.

 Escrow payments, Swift delivery payouts, food ordering, wallet/P2P transfers, and Google-only sign-in are complete and live.
 Still open: Paystack webhook verification (as a safety net alongside client-redirect verification) and a vendor-side dashboard for updating food order status.